What is the Plein Air Art Prize?

 What happens to the winning work?

-The winning painting of the Plein Air Art Prize is acquired by NSW Parliament as a condition of entry and joins a significant body of public artwork in the NSW Parliament Collection.
-The landscape painting prize is a wonderful way for the NSW Parliament to acquire wonderful artworks that depict the diversity of scenes that New South Wales has to offer.
+The winning painting of the Plein Air Art Prize is acquired by The University of Notre Dame as a condition of entry.
+The landscape painting prize is a wonderful way for the university to acquire wonderful artworks that depict the diversity of scenes that New South Wales has to offer.

 What are the size constraints?